 Simon once worked as a travel writer.
 His main beats were the Netherlands, Australia, Japan and the North Pacific, and he co-wrote a cult book on micronations.

 He is also a former editor of Architectural Review Asia Pacific, a well-respected Australian architecture magazine.
 Originally known as Architectural Review Australia, Simon rebranded the magazine, ushering in a wide-screen focus on architecture in the Asia Pacific region.

-I founded Liquid Architecture, an internationally renowned festival of sound art.
+Simon is the founder of Liquid Architecture, an internationally renowned Australian festival of sound art.